pol-ornat/emvariantcalling/README.md

         The file 'gatk_instructions.sh' is a series of instructions to run GATK using our reference genome and .bam files.
 It will generate a .VCF file.

+        The file 'gt_16M.vcf' is the ground truth file for the first 16 million nucleotides.

 - 'Python files': contains all the necessary functions to generate the matlab matrix from the SAM file.
 The most important functions are: